 10.8 Dwellings within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
 Terrain heights and an additional height to account for the solar panel and eye level within the relevant floor of the dwelling should also be considered.
+Dwellings are not typically assessed for building developments.

 10.9 Roads within approximately 1km of a proposed solar PV development that may have a view of the PV panels should be assessed.
 Terrain heights and an additional height to account for the solar panel and eye level of a road user should also be considered.
+Roads are not typically assessed for building developments.

-10.10 Railway infrastructure within approximately 100m of a proposed solar PV development that may have a view of the PV panels should be assessed.
-Terrain heights and an additional height to account for the solar panel and eye level of a train driver or the height of a railway signal should also be considered.
-Include an assessment of railway signals that utilise incandescent bulb technology and/or where no hood is attached.
+10.10 Where railway infrastructure is located within approximately 100m of a proposed solar PV or building development that may have a view of the PV panels, an assessment should be undertaken.
+Train drivers out to 500m should be assessed.
+Any signals, crossings or vital railway infrastructure within 500m that could be affected by glare should be assessed especially where railway signal utilises incandescent bulb45 technology and/or where no hood is attached.
+Terrain heights and an additional height to account for the solar panel/façade and eye level of a train driver or the height of a railway signal should also be considered.